gslab-econ/gslab_python/README.md

 Information about each of these packages is available in its internal documentation.

+Note: In order to run the unit tests, `mock` (version 2.0.0 or higher) needs to be installed.

 Installation
 ------------
 To install this repository's Python libraries, run the `setup.py` script at its root